-Building on the proud history of development in South Africa, which includes the development of the Sapoxal oxygen bleaching process, applied research is conducted over the full value chain of papermaking from fiber to pulping, bleaching, stock preparation as well as product development and the environment.
-Highlights for the year include the successful use of enzymes to reduce the energy consumption during refining while also improving pulp properties, the successful pilot scale production of dissolving pulp from several wood sources using the pre-hydrolysis kraft process, a comprehensive review of refining performance at three of our European mills along with the identification of opportunities to significantly reduce refining energy use as well as the production of new paper grades at our Stanger mill in the form of crepe paper and greaseproof labels.
+Building on the proud history of development in South Africa, which includes the development of the Sapoxal oxygen bleaching process, applied research is conducted over the full value chain of papermaking from fibre to pulping, bleaching, stock preparation as well as product development and the environment.
+Highlights for the year include the successful introduction of enzymes to reduce the energy consumption during refining and improve pulp properties into two further mills, the scaling up of the pilot process for producing dissolving pulp from the commercial wood species in the regions using the pre-hydrolysis kraft process into the Ngodwana Mill expansion, and the identification and implementation of opportunities to reduce refining energy at the Kirkniemi mill in Europe.

-At our forest research centre in KwaZulu-Natal, we focus on the genetic improvement of trees planted at our plantation forests to maximize the yield of high quality pulp obtained per hectare.
-This includes breeding and selecting trees with fiber properties that enhance the characteristics of our end products, as well as breeding for pest and disease resistance to ensure a sustainable supply of timber.
-Investigating new molecular genetic breeding tools which can increase the speed and efficiency of the current tree improvement processes forms part of the research.
-The recent adoption of DNA fingerprinting tools to ensure the correct identity of individuals in the breeding populations and production seed orchards marks the first operational adoption of the molecular genetic tools.
+At our forest research center in KwaZulu-Natal, we focus on the genetic improvement of trees planted in Sappi's plantation forests to maximize the yield of high quality pulp obtained per hectare.
+This includes breeding and selecting trees with fibre properties that enhance the characteristics of our end products, as well as, breeding for pest and disease resistance to ensure a sustainable supply of timber.
+Investigating new molecular genetic breeding tools which can increase the speed and efficiency of the current tree improvement processes, forms part of the research.
+The recent adoption of DNA fingerprinting tools to ensure the correct identity of individuals in the breeding populations and production seed orchards, marks the first operational adoption of the molecular genetic tools.

-At the Saiccor mill, there is a research Group dedicated to the production of chemical cellulose.
-The focus is largely on product development to provide more product options and expand the value added product range from Saiccor, and meet the needs of our global customers.
+At the Saiccor mill, there is a research group dedicated to the production of chemical cellulose.
+The focus is largely on product development to provide more product options and expand the value added product range from Saiccor, and meet the needs of Sappi's global customers.